 Information Technology (IT) was the only sector with negative performance, with detractors slightly outweighing contributors.
 IT research firm Gartner, Inc. and Guidewire Software, Inc., which sells various solutions to the global insurance industry, both gave up ground on earnings reports that Wall Street perceived to be disappointing.
 The share price of Verisign, Inc., which operates internet domain name registries, fell on fears of adverse regulatory changes.

-Despite the recent stock market volatility, we continue to believe that high-quality, mid-sized growth stocks represent an attractive long-term investment opportunity.
-The U.S. economy is among the world’s healthiest, and, particularly after the recent stock market correction, its equity market multiples are within the range of their long-term averages.
+The U.S. economy continues to rank among the world’s healthiest, and its equity market multiples are within the range of their long-term averages.
 Perhaps the most prevalent concern among equity investors is uncertainty about what will happen to stocks when interest rates finally begin to increase.
-We believe that equity markets often perform well, even after rates begin to increase.
-Employment and housing trends continue to improve, and energy prices remain meaningfully below their recent levels.
-We think that our portfolio of what we believe are well-managed, competitively advantaged, fast growing companies will continue to perform well in this environment, although we cannot guarantee that they will.
+We believe that equity markets often perform well during a rising rate environment.
+Separately, employment and housing trends have improved throughout 2016, and energy prices remain meaningfully below recent levels.
+We think our portfolio of what we believe are well-managed, competitively advantaged, fast growing companies will continue to perform well in this environment, although we cannot guarantee that they will.

 Top Contributors/Detractors to Performance